creative-forest/lang-pt/README.md

 #### Expression termination

-Our current implementation require a semicolon(;) to terminate the javascript expression.
-However, a Javascript expression can also be termination by eof, close brace (}) or by line break character.
-We do not want to consume eof or close brace character because they are part of another production.
+Our current implementation require a semicolon(';') to terminate the javascript expression.
+However, a Javascript expression can also be terminated by eof, close brace ('}') or by line break character.
+We do not want to consume eof or close brace character with line termination production because they are part of another production.
 Therefore, we will be implementing Lookahead utility to check if eof or '}' exist immediately after an expression.

 Moreover, a new line character can also indicate a expression termination syntax for the Javascript language.
 However, is_structural implementation filtered out LineBreak tokens from token stream.
 Therefore, we will using NonStructural utility to enforce child production to consume unfiltered token stream.
 The complete production for expression termination is given below.